ta-data-sao/55_DAPT/Labs_Solution/M01-S20-mySQL_advanced/M01-S20-mySQL_advanced.md

 ## Introduction

-In this lab you will practice mySQL subqueries, temporary tables, and action queries.
+In this lab you will practice mySQL subqueries and temporary tables.
 - Use the same database from the lab `mySQL_select`.
 If you are starting now, use the code from `publications_database.sql` to create your databese, tables and insert data.

 **1. Most profiting authors**